homelesshack/homelesshack/index.md

 - Platform to connection spares rooms and loving homes with vulnerable people
 - Ways to inform the appropriate organisations that someone needs help before alerting the police

+Leeds Projects:

+- Setting up a GitHub repository to help Simon on the Streets (a local homelessness charity) run more efficiently
+- Designing a leaflet to educate the public on how they can help homeless people on the street
+- Using data to provide personalised interventions to prevent homelessness before it happens
+- Using Twitter to toggle publicised availability of charity services
+- Stop homeless people having to give their life story for every service they try to access

 ## Event details

 ### [Leeds 21st - 22nd July 2017](https://www.eventbrite.co.uk/e/leeds-homelesshack-tickets-35754194759)